Calibrate and Prune: Improving Reliability of Lottery Tickets Through Prediction Calibration

 Formally, the process of lottery ticket training in~\cite{frankle2018lottery} can be described as follows: (i) train an over-parameterized model with initial parameters $\theta_i$ to infer final parameters $\theta_f$; (ii) prune the model by applying a mask $z \in \{0,1\}^{|\theta_f|}$ identified using a masking criterion, e.g. LTH uses weight magnitudes; (iii) Reinitialize the sparse sub-network by resetting the non-zero weights to its original initial values, i.e., $z \odot \theta_i$ and retrain.
 These steps are repeated until a desired level of pruning is achieved.

-\paragraph{Why Does LTH Work?}The work by Zhou et. al. \cite{zhou2019deconstructing} sheds light into reasons for the success of LTH training.
+\textbf{Why Does LTH Work?} The work by Zhou et. al. \cite{zhou2019deconstructing} sheds light into reasons for the success of LTH training.
 The authors generalized the iterative magnitude pruning in~\cite{frankle2018lottery}, and proposed several other choices for the pruning criterion and the initialization strategy.
 Most importantly, they reported that retaining the signs from the original initialization is the most crucial, and also argued that zeroing out certain weights is a form of training and hence accelerates convergence.
 However, these variants still require training the over-parameterized model and this does not save training computations.
 Consequently, in \cite{wang2019picking}, Wang \textit{et al.} computed the gradient flows of a network, and performed pruning prior to training, such that the gradient flows are preserved.
 Note, alternate pruning approaches exist in the literature -- in \cite{molchanov2017variational}, the authors adopted variational dropout for sparsifying networks.
 Lee \textit{et al.}~\cite{lee2018adaptive} improved upon this by using a sparsity inducing Beta-Bernoulli prior.

-\paragraph{Is Retraining Required?} Another key finding from LTH studies is that randomly initialized, over-parameterized networks contain sub-networks that lead to good performance without updates to its weight values~\cite{ramanujan2019s}.
-Note that, identifying such sub-networks still requires training.
+\textbf{Is Retraining Required?} Another key finding from LTH studies is that randomly initialized, over-parameterized networks contain sub-networks that lead to good performance without updating its weights~\cite{ramanujan2019s}.
 Similar results were reported with Weight Agnostic Networks \cite{gaier2019weight}.
 These works disentangle weight values from the network structure, and show that structure alone can encode sufficient discriminatory information.
-Another intriguing observation from~\cite{ramanujan2019s} is that certain distributions such as \textit{Kaiming Normal} and \textit{Scaled Kaiming Normal} are considerably better than others such as \textit{Kaiming Uniform} and \textit{Xavier Normal}.
+Another intriguing observation from~\cite{ramanujan2019s} is that certain distributions such as \textit{Kaiming Normal} and \textit{Scaled Kaiming Normal} are considerably superior to other choices.